 This is not your first test.

 “I don’t…” Her indignance was choked off by a surge of visions.
 Visions that didn’t make sense, but evoked familiar emotions...familiar fears.
-Visions of evil chasing her through wide-open gateways and into darkness beyond.
-Evil clawing into her, infecting her with guilt, despair, melancholy.
+Evil chasing her through sunny, wide-open gateways and into darkness beyond, talons clawing into her, infecting her, with guilt, despair, melancholy.
 Hideous laughter echoing in her ears and her heart.
-And herself, never stopping, never giving in, never giving up.
+And of herself, never stopping, never giving in, never giving up.

 “I don’t remember…”